GerritForge/events-gcloud-pubsub/src/main/resources/Documentation/config.md

     to allocate a thread pool able to run all subscribers.
     Default: 6

-`plugin.events-gcloud-pubsub.sendAsync`
-:   Optional.
-Send messages to GCloud PubSub asynchronously, detaching the calling
-    process from the acknowledge of the message being sent.
-    The drawback of the enabling the sendAsync parameter is that the broker would only return the status of the successful invocation of the message send operation and not the actual status received by the broker.
-This means that when sendAsync is enabled 'broker_msg_publisher_failure_counter' metric is not incremented when message send failure occurs.
-    Default: true

 `plugin.events-gcloud-pubsub.ackDeadlineSeconds`
 :   Optional.
 The approximate amount of time (on a best-effort basis) Pub/Sub waits for
     the subscriber to acknowledge receipt before resending the message.